Lockdown effects on air quality in megacities during the first and second waves of COVID-19 pandemic: Statements Declarations

-\section{Acknowledgments}
+\subsection{Acknowledgments}

 The authors would like to thank the Delhi Pollution Control Committee (DPCC) New Delhi for their support and cooperation to this study.
-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska--Curie grant agreement No 840825.
-The authors would also like to thank the Delhi Pollution Control Committee (DPCC) New Delhi for their support and cooperation to this study.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie grant agreement No 840825.
+We gratefully acknowledge funding from the Helmholtz Association under grant no. VH-NG-1727